-- Old-fashioned Oats – Adds texture and fiber.
+- Old-Fashioned Oats – Adds texture and a satisfying chew.

 Ingredient Notes and Substitutions

-You can make oat flour by placing uncooked old-fashioned oats in a food processor or blender and blending until it has the consistency of flour.
-1 cup of oats makes about 3/4 cup of oat flour.
+- Oat Flour – You can make it yourself by blending old-fashioned oats in a food processor or blender until it has a flour consistency.
+One cup of oats makes about 3/4 cup of flour.

 How to Make Almond Butter Dog Treats

-- Use your hands to roll a tablespoon of dough into a ball and place it on a baking sheet lined with a silicone mat or parchment paper.
+- Preheat your oven to 350°F. Line a baking sheet with a silicone mat or parchment paper.

-- Bake at 350°F for 12-15 minutes.
-Let the treats cool completely on the baking sheet.
+- Let the treats cool completely on the baking sheet before serving or storing.

 How to Store the Treats and How Long They Last